Your Journey Begins Here

 As the largest online retailer of certified diamonds and fine jewelry, we can say with confidence that you’ve come to the right place to buy an engagement ring.
 Our selection, quality and expertise are unsurpassed.
 We’re here to help you find or design an engagement ring that reflects your intentions, your budget, your relationship, and basically everything and anything that matters most to you.

-A classic diamond engagement ring with one elegant center stone usually weighs about one carat, while a slightly larger, two-carat diamond is also a popular weight.
+A classic diamond engagement ring with one elegant center stone often weighs about one carat, while a slightly larger, two-carat diamond is also a popular weight.
 But there is no "right" size for a diamond or gemstone engagement ring.
-The best engagement ring carat size depends on your budget, style and the wearer’s unique personality.
+The best engagement ring carat size depends on your budget and the wearer’s unique personal style.

 The amount you spend on an engagement ring is a personal choice that should take your finances and priorities into account.
 Beautiful engagement rings are available for a range of budgets, and our experts are happy to help you find the best value at a price you're comfortable with.

 When shopping for a diamond engagement ring, keep in mind that the shape and cut of a gemstone are more important than its size.
 Even more important is the wearer's personal style and lifestyle.
-Choose a diamond ring that fits the wearer’s personality, whether that's a pink cushion diamond in a vintage gold setting or a classic round diamond in a sleek and modern platinum setting.
-And if they’re very active, choose a durable ring with a low profile.
+Choose a diamond ring that fits the wearer’s personality, whether that's a pink cushion diamond in a vintage gold setting, a lab grown diamond ring or a classic round diamond in a sleek and modern platinum setting.
+And if the wearer is very active, choose a ring with a low profile.

 Traditionally, an engagement ring is what’s presented during a marriage proposal and a wedding ring is what partners give to each other during the wedding ceremony.
-It’s also common for an engagement ring to be more ornate than a wedding ring.
-One of our best selling combinations is a round diamond solitaire engagement ring paired with a diamond pavé wedding band.
-On the flipside, we have many customers who love to turn tradition on its head: some customers forgo the engagement ring altogether and choose matching bands.
+It’s also common for an engagement ring to be more ornatethan a wedding ring.
+One of our best-selling combinations is a round diamond solitaire engagement ring paired with a diamond pavé wedding band.
+On the flip side, we have many customers who love to turn tradition on its head: some customers forgo the engagement ring altogether and choose matching bands.
 Other couples double up on sparkle, with stacking rings that bookend the engagement ring.
+Some couples take an updated approach, choosing lab grown engagement rings for a different pairing.

 Diamonds for engagement rings and other jewelry come in round and fancy shapes.
 With nearly 60 facets to reflect light, round-cut diamonds have unsurpassed brilliance.
 Each of the fancy shapes—princess, emerald, Asscher, marquise, oval, radiant, pear, heart and cushion—is beloved for its own, distinctive look and style.
 There is no single best diamond shape for an engagement ring—choose the shape that speaks to your heart.